Car Insurance

 An insurance company's claim ratio or claim settlement ratio is a measure used to assess its reliability.
 It is calculated by dividing the overall number of resolved claims by the overall amount of claims filed to the motor insurance company.

-When it comes to choosing the 'best' car insurance company in India, there is no one company which stands out.
+When it comes to choosing the company which provides best and the cheapest insurance for car in India, there is no one company which stands out.
 It all depends on who you are and your insurance requirements.
 The easiest way to go about it would be to compare various policies and pick one according to your needs.

 According to the 1988 Motor Vehicles Act in India, all vehicles operating in any public area must have automobile vehicle insurance coverage.
 Even if they choose the basic insurance plans, policyholders should have a minimum of third party liability coverage.